modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 	[P13] Charpak invents a multiwire proportional chamber (1968).

 !!! info "Level *inter*."
-	The operation of the level *inter* is connected to the description of experiments: activities for obtaining the values and for understanding the meanings of observable and measurable quantities.
+	The operation of the level *inter* is connected to the description of experiments: activities for obtaining the values of observable and measurable quantities and for understanding their meanings.
 Cognitive relationships among physical concepts are proposed or proved for improving or transforming explaining physical concepts.

 	[N02] Becquerel discovers spontaneous radioactivity (1896).

 	[N03] Thomson discovers the electron (1897).